-I am Assistant Professor in the Tadeusz Manteuffel Institute of History of the Polish Academy of Sciences where I am working on the project: Digital Research Infrastructure for the Arts and Humanities project in the field of Machine Learning, Natural Language Processing and Handwritten Text Recognition.
-I have a PhD in History from the Institute of History (2021), MA in the History of the Portuguese Empire from Nova University of Lisbon (2018) and MA in Latin American Studies from the University of Warsaw (2014).
+I am an Assistant Professor at the Tadeusz Manteuffel Institute of History, Polish Academy of Sciences, where I work on the Digital Research Infrastructure for the Arts and Humanities project in the field of Machine Learning, Natural Language Processing and Handwritten Text Recognition.
+I have a PhD in History from the Institute of History (2021), MA in History of the Portuguese Empire from Nova University of Lisbon (2018), and MA in Latin American Studies from the University of Warsaw (2014).

-My research interests include Digital Humanities, historical network analysis, early modern Atlantic Portuguese Empire, colonial Brazil, digital history, social history, subalterns, postcolonial theories and gender studies.
+My research interests include Digital Humanities, historical network analysis, early modern Atlantic Portuguese Empire, colonial Brazil, global history, social history, subalterns, postcolonial theories and gender studies.

 “The Free and the Enslaved.
 Voices of the Subalterns in the History of Portuguese Empire”